Ryan Riddle

-Ryan Riddle (born July 5, 1981) is a former professional American, Canadian and Arena football defensive end.
-He was drafted by the Oakland Raiders as a linebacker in the sixth round, with the 38th pick (212th overall) of the 2005 NFL Draft.
+Ryan Riddle (born July 5, 1981) is an American former professional football defensive end.
+He was selected by the Oakland Raiders as a linebacker in the sixth round, with the 38th pick (212th overall) of the 2005 NFL draft.
 He played college football at University of California, Berkeley.

-Riddle has also been a member of the New York Jets, Atlanta Falcons, Baltimore Ravens, Los Angeles Avengers and Calgary Stampeders.
+Riddle was also a member of the New York Jets, Atlanta Falcons, Baltimore Ravens, Los Angeles Avengers and Calgary Stampeders.